fidelity/selective/README.md

 # Selective: Feature Selection Library
-**Selective** is a white-box feature selection library that supports unsupervised and supervised selection methods for classification and regression tasks.
+**Selective** is a white-box feature selection library that supports supervised and unsupervised selection methods for classification and regression tasks.

+Selective also provides optimized item selection based on diversity of text embeddings (via [TextWiser](https://github.com/fidelity/textwiser)) and the coverage of binary labels by solving a multi-objective optimization problem ([CPAIOR'21](https://link.springer.com/chapter/10.1007/978-3-030-78230-6_27), [DSO@IJCAI'22](https://arxiv.org/abs/2112.03105)).
+The approach showed to speed-up online experimentation significantly and boost recommender systems [NVIDIA GTC'22](https://www.youtube.com/watch?v=_v-B2nRy79w).

 The library provides:

 * Simple to complex selection methods: Variance, Correlation, Statistical, Linear, Tree-based, or Customized.
+* Text based selection using text embedding diversity and metadata coverage.
 * Interoperable with data frames as the input.
 * Automated task detection.
 No need to know what feature selection method works with what machine learning task.
 * Benchmarking multiple selectors using cross-validation with built-in parallelization.